ansible/lightbulb/facilitator/README.md

 #### Lab Environment

 Only the facilitator of the workshop needs a lab environment making this module ideal for scenarios where time and facilities are limited.
-We recommend the instructors lab environment be made up of a single "control" host in a group of the same name and 3 CentOS or RHEL linux hosts in a group called "web".
+We recommend the instructor's lab environment be made up of a single "control" host in a group of the same name and 3 CentOS or RHEL linux hosts in a group called "web".
 The examples used by this module require very few system resources to run.
 Something akin to a "micro" instance is all that is needed for this particular module.
 You will need to consider the requirements of other modules if you are going to chain this one with others though.

 ### Ansible Essentials Hands-On Workshop